michaellapidoth/soulvert/README.md

 **Convert freshly downloaded albums and import them into Music.app.**

-`soulvert` is a command-line tool for macOS that automates the final steps of music acquisition: converting lossless files to ALAC, and importing the result into the native Music.app — ready to sync across your devices.
+`soulvert` is a command-line tool for macOS that automates the steps of music acquisition: converting lossless files to ALAC, and importing the result into the native Music.app — ready to sync across your devices.

-You supply an artist or album name (or a Spotify link); it uses `soulseek-cli` to download the album, optionally converts FLAC to ALAC, and then adds the album to your Music library.
+You supply an artist or album name; it uses `soulseek-cli` to download the album, optionally converts FLAC to ALAC, and then adds the album to your Music library.

 ---